thomd/rehype-navigation/README.md

 ![Build][build-badge]

-`rehype-navigation` is a [rehype][rehype] plugin to create a navigation reflecting the headline hierarchy.
+`rehype-navigation` is a [rehype][rehype] plugin to create a navigation with anchor links reflecting the headline hierarchy.

 The plugin works best in combination with [rehype-slug][rehype-slug].